arikWaisman/WP-Loan-Calculator-Plugin/README.md

 `[loan_calculator]`

 - you can load the shortcode with pre-filled data/settings into the calculator as follows `[loan_calculator title="Loan Calculator"" loan_amount=100,000 term_length="30 Years" interest=6%]`
+- under `settings -> loan calculator options` there is a field to load bootstrap

 ### Composer
 - Composer is used to autoload the plugins classes.
 If a new class is added make sure the file name starts with a captial and matches the class name